-- Healthier: You control what goes into it.
+- Healthier: you decide what goes into it.
 Therefore, there are no converting agents or additives in it.

 - Cheaper: a ready-made curry paste is a lot more expensive than when you make it yourself.

-- Convenient: if you have a curry paste in the freezer you can always make a meal quickly and easily.
+- Convenient: if you have a curry paste in the freezer, you can always make a meal quickly and easily.
 Besides the curry paste, you need vegetables, meat and coconut milk.
-Normal milk or yogurt will also work fine.
+Normal milk or yogurt also works fine.

-Tip: It is more convenient to freeze the curry paste directly into the desired portions.
-That way you don’t have to defrost more curry paste than you are going to use.
+Tip: It is more convenient to freeze the curry paste immediately in the desired portions.
+That way, you don’t have to defrost more curry paste than you are going to use.
 Ice cube molds work perfectly for this.

 Indian curry paste

-The most popular curry paste comes from India: the country for the curry lover.
-In the supermarket you can find many ready-made dry spices; where different spices are mixed together.
-This is convenient; this way you don’t have to buy all the spices separately.
+The most popular curry paste comes from India: a country for the curry lover.
+In the supermarket, you will find many ready-made dry spices; where different spices are mixed together.
+This is handy; that way you don’t have to buy all the spices separately.